roblanc/robertnew/_pages/notes/blogs.md

 ### **[xkcd.com](https://xkcd.com/)**

 sometimes styled XKCD, is a webcomic created in 2005 by American author Randall Munroe.
 The comic's tagline describes it as "A webcomic of romance, sarcasm, math, and language".
-Munroe states on the comic's website that the name of the comic is not an initialism,I believe I was introduced via a Bill Gates article?Then the [What If?: Serious Scientific Answers to Absurd Hypothetical Questions](https://www.amazon.com/What-Scientific-Hypothetical-Questions-International/dp/0544456866)
+Munroe states on the comic's website that the name of the comic is not an initialism,I believe I was introduced via a Bill Gates article?
+Then the [What If?: Serious Scientific Answers to Absurd Hypothetical Questions](https://www.amazon.com/What-Scientific-Hypothetical-Questions-International/dp/0544456866)

 ***Relevant articles**: not sure. just read the book first.*